awsdocs/amazon-connect-admin-guide/doc_source/change-routing-priority.md

 1. The additional seconds makes this specific contact look artificially older than it is\.

-1. The routing system now perceives this contact’s “time in queue” as longer than it actually is, which affects its position within the ranked list\.
+1. The routing system now perceives this contact's “time in queue” as longer than it actually is, which affects its position within the ranked list\.

 ## Configuration tips<a name="change-routing-priority-tips"></a>
 + When using this block, it takes at least 60 seconds for a change to take effect for contacts already in queue\.